What to Expect

 A collaborative relationship

-Therapy works best when it feels like a partnership.
 You can expect transparency, respect, and thoughtful dialogue.
 Questions, feedback, and pacing preferences are always welcome.